TudorL-CU/HIST1900_Memex/docs/Topic 1/Archaeology, Theoretical Framework.md

 	- networks provide a formal mechanism through which computation can happen
 		- computation is inherent to the shape of the network
 	- components of a networked history are not just the technical objects, but also the assemblage
+- the assemblage of networks to make the internet, the physical relationships between networks and humans, example would be [[The Evolution of the Internet – Understanding Media and Culture]]

 questions to ask when researching/learning
 	- what are the social/political/economic contexts of things?